Parallel construction: In the United Kingdom

 The Register argues the Investigatory Powers Act 2016 introduces parallel construction for evidence obtained through surveillance under the act, and prevents it being revealed or questioned in court.

 In World War II

 Parallel construction was used to hide the fact that the Enigma machine encryption had been cracked.
 Operations based on intelligence recovered this way were authorized if there was a plausible alternate means for the data to have been obtained.
 Many losses were suffered when preventing them would have alerted the Nazis that Enigma had been deciphered.

+In popular culture

+In Season 5 of The Wire, the Major Crimes Unit, and in particular Lester Freamon, employ an illegal wiretap funded by proceeds diverted from another police investigation in order to dismantle the Stanfield drug organization.
+The detectives then construct probable cause for the Stanfield arrest warrants, the discovery of which allows Maurice Levy to negotiate Marlo Stanfield's freedom as well as his own.